Chimaco37/GLiMPSe/README.md

 ---

 ### 2. Model Inference
-- **Purpose:** Run the model to analyze projection images and height data, then generate phenotypic measurements.
+- **Purpose:** Run the model to analyze composite images and height data, then generate phenotypic measurements.
 - **Usage:**
   1. Click the **Model Inference** button.
   2. **Confirm the operation** when prompted.
   3. Choose the **device** for inference (GPU or CPU).
   4. Select the following folders:
      - **Height Files:** Folder containing the height data.
-     - **Projection Images:** Folder containing the processed projection images.
+     - **Composite Images:** Folder containing the processed composite images.
      - **Model Folder:** Directory where the model files are stored.
      - **Output Folder:** Destination for the generated phenotypic data.
   5. The system then runs inference and outputs the phenotypic measurements.